felangel/bloc/docs/flutterfirestoretodostutorial.md

 - [BlocBuilder](/flutterbloccoreconcepts?id=blocbuilder), Flutter widget that handles building the widget in response to new states.
 - [BlocListener](/flutterbloccoreconcepts?id=bloclistener), a Flutter widget which provides a repository to its children.
 - [MultiBlocProvider](/flutterbloccoreconcepts?id=multiblocprovider), a Flutter widget that merges multiple BlocProvider widgets into one.
 - Using Bloc instead of Cubit.
-[Want to know the difference?](/coreconcepts?id=cubit-vs-bloc)
+[What's the difference?](/coreconcepts?id=cubit-vs-bloc)
 - Prevent unnecessary rebuilds with [Equatable](/faqs?id=when-to-use-equatable).

 The only things we're going to be refactoring in our existing [todos example](https://github.com/felangel/Bloc/tree/master/examples/flutter_todos) are the repository layer and parts of the bloc layer.